 Today is the anniversary of an early but critical battle in that war, 684’s Battle of Marj Rahit, which was fought near Damascus between the two dominant factions that had formed among the Arab tribes, the “northern” Qays and the “southern” Yaman (or Kalb).
-These were relatively recent factions, created as Arab fighters sorted themselves into social groups in their newly-conquered lands.
-Those groupings then projected their factional solidarity back into pre-Islamic Arabian society, which was ahistorical but gave the factions real social currency.
-The two groups developed their own tribal customs, dress, etc., and a major, often violent, rivalry developed between them.
+These were relatively recent factions, created as Arab fighters sorted themselves into social groups in their newly conquered lands.
+However, they then projected their factional solidarity back into pre-Islamic Arabian society, so the groupings had real social currency.
+The two groups developed their own tribal customs, dress, etc., and a rivalry developed between them.

 That rivalry turned violent after the death of Caliph Muʿawiyah I in 680.
 He was succeeded by his son, Yazid I (d.
 683), and this raised eyebrows all over the empire.
-A hereditary monarchy was something most Arabs had resisted.
-Part of the extensive opposition to Ali becoming caliph was related to the fact that he was Muhammad’s son in-law and therefore he and his sons — Muhammad’s grandsons — could form a line of kings descended from the Prophet.
-This is why the Second Fitna looks so much like the First, because it was fought over the same basic cause.
-It’s just that in the Second Fitna the Umayyads were fighting for hereditary monarchy where they’d fought against it the first time around.
-The war started quickly, and later in 680 Yazid’s army met and destroyed a small army led by Ali’s son Husayn at Karbala, knocking that side out of the war and also inadvertently creating the defining historical event for Shiʿa Muslims.
+A hereditary monarchy was something most Arabs had resisted (part of the extensive opposition to Ali becoming caliph was related to the fact that he was Muhammad’s son in-law and therefore he and his sons — Muhammad’s grandsons — could form a line of kings descended from the Prophet).
+This is why the Second Fitna looks so much like the First; it was fought over the same basic cause, it’s just that in the Second Fitna the Umayyads were fighting for hereditary monarchy where they’d fought against it in the First.
+The war started quickly, and in that same year (680) Yazid’s army met and destroyed a small army led by Ali’s son Husayn at Karbala, knocking that side out of the war and also providing the Shiʿa with their defining historical event.

-The third group to get involved in the war, the non-aligned if you will, coalesced around a respected Medinan figure named Abdullah ibn al-Zubayr (d.
+That third group, the non-aligned, coalesced around a respected Medinan figure named Abdullah b. al-Zubayr (d.
 692, in case you’re wondering how the war is going to turn out).
 He was the son of a famous companion of Muhammad’s named, well, al-Zubayr (d.
 656), who had fought against and been killed by Ali’s forces in the First Fitna.
-Ibn al-Zubayr fled Medina to Mecca and invited Husayn to make his capital there, but when Husayn was killed the people in Mecca up and declared Ibn al-Zubayr the rightful caliph.
+Ibn al-Zubayr fled Medina to Mecca and invited Husayn to make his capital there, but when Husayn was killed the people in Mecca declared Ibn al-Zubayr the rightful caliph.
 He subsequently won support from just about every corner of the empire outside of Syria, which was the Umayyads’ base.
-Yazid’s army responded by besieging Mecca, but Yazid himself died while that siege was going on.
-He was succeeded by his son, Muʿawiyah II, who stopped the siege and then, after only a few months at most on the throne, abdicated in favor of his grandfather’s cousin, Marwan I (d.
+Yazid died while his army was besieging Mecca, and was succeeded by his son, Muʿawiyah II, who stopped the siege and then, after only a few months at most on the throne, abdicated in favor of his grandfather’s cousin, Marwan I (d.
 685).

-Marj Rahit didn’t do anything about Ibn al-Zubayr, who was still in Mecca, but it did dramatically improve the Umayyads’ fortunes and allowed them to survive as a dynasty long enough to regain their strength.
-The victory allowed the Umayyads to consolidate Syria and then regain control of Egypt, putting Ibn al-Zubayr on the defensive and stuck in Arabia (Iraq was still heavily in the Ali-family camp and rejected both the Zubayrids and the Umayyads until Ibn al-Zubayr invaded and conquered it in 687).
-Marwan died in April 685, but he was succeeded by his very capable son, Abd al-Malik (d.
-705), who would patch things up somewhat with the Syrian Qays, see the civil war to its end, and make great strides in turning the caliphate from a loose collection of localities (not to mention a seething mass of tribal rivalries) into a coherent empire.
+Marj Rahit didn’t do anything about Ibn al-Zubayr, who was still in Mecca, but it did create the conditions under which the Umayyads would eventually prevail in the civil war.
+The victory allowed the Umayyads to consolidate Syria and then regain control of Egypt, putting Ibn al-Zubayr on the defensive in Arabia (Iraq was still heavily in the Ali-family camp and was a challenge to both the Zubayrids and the Umayyads.
+Marwan died not long after, but he was succeeded by his very capable son, Abd al-Malik (d.
+705), who would see the civil war to its end and make great strides in turning the caliphate from a loose collection of localities into a single coherent unit.